cos1715/JS10-React/readme.md

 ### Finish app (optional)

 Finish user list and user pages
+Add typings and replace any type in project